 William (Bill) Koll was born August 12, 1923, in Fort Dodge, Iowa.
-He graduated from the Iowa State Teachers College (UNI) in 1948 with a Bachelor of Arts degree in social science, with minors in Physical Education and the biological sciences.
+He graduated from the Iowa State Teachers College (UNI) in 1948 with a Bachelor of Arts degree in social science, and minors in physical education and the biological sciences.
 Koll continued his studies at the University of Iowa, the University of Wyoming, and Oregon State University.
-He received a Master's degree from Northwestern in 1950.
+He received a master's degree from Northwestern University in 1950.

 Koll was an instructor and wrestling coach at the University of Chicago from 1948 through 1951, and at Cornell College in Mt.
 Vernon, Iowa, from 1951 through 1952.

 When head wrestling coach Dave McCuskey resigned from the Teachers College in 1952, Koll returned to his alma mater and began coaching both the wrestling and tennis teams.
 He was also an instructor of physical education and an assistant football coach.

 In his first year as wrestling coach at ISTC, Koll led his team to a fourth place finish at the NCAA Championships.
 In 1957, he took a leave of absence for one year to finish up his doctorate.
 The following year Koll returned and took over as head coach once again.
 He resigned in 1964 to take a position at Pennsylvania State University.
 After eleven seasons as head coach at ISTC, Koll had a 71-42-6 record.

 Koll began his wrestling career in high school, winning the state title in 1941.

 After World War II, in which he participated in the Battle of the Bulge and D-Day, Koll dominated the 145 pound and 147.5 pound weight divisions.
 In 1946, 1947, and 1948, he was the NCAA national champion for his division.
 Koll was also named the NCAA Tournament Outstanding Wrestler in 1947 and 1948.
 He ended his career with a 72-0 record.